 Upcoming commercial long code SMS product and fee structure changes on Verizon

-Unlike today's long code SMS product, this new service has been designed specifically for commercial long code messaging.
+As we noted when originally announced, unlike today's long code SMS product, this new service has been designed specifically for commercial long code messaging.
 We believe this service will offer our customers the best possible stability and deliverability available on long codes.
 Many of you have been asking for the best possible quality, and we believe this new service will offer our customers just that.

 Twilio believes that a similar fee may be imposed for terminating long code traffic on other carrier networks in 2019.
 If and when that happens, we will update you and, as always, act in a manner consistent with our promise of quality, trust, and transparency.

 Are providers other than Twilio subject to this fee?

 All providers--not just Twilio--are impacted equally by this fee that Verizon is instituting.
 Twilio has made the decision to pass along the fee without any markup.

 No, this new service does not cause any changes to your Twilio phone numbers.
 This change only affects cost and delivery quality for long code SMS to the Verizon network.

 The term "10 digit long code" (10DLC) refers to standard US/Canadian local phone numbers, such as those Twilio offers, which are 10 digits long including area code.

 If I use short codes today, should I move to long codes now?

 Twilio recommends that if you use short codes today, you continue to do so.

 We value your continued business with Twilio.
 If you have any questions, please feel free to contact your Account Manager or our Support Team.